Classical and Quantum Matter and Radiation module (PH22001)

 In this module, you will:

-• learn the beginnings of quantum mechanics
+• learn the foundations of quantum mechanics, including the Schrödinger equation

 By the end of this module, you will be able to: